 - Fritters: Remove eggs from fridge and set aside

-- Add chickpeas, squash and egg to a food processor and process till smooth
+- Add chickpeas, squash, egg and apple cider vinegar to a food processor and process till smooth

 - Add garlic, kale, sesame seeds, smoked paprika, cayenne and salt and process till combined

 - Form 8 small patties and coat in breadcrumbs or panko.
 Fry in a pan, turning once, till golden on each side

 - Aioli: Place room temperature egg yolks in a small bowl